-Kenya hosts the International Peace Support Training Centre (IPSTC) which has benefitted from Canadian support.
-Kenya has been a member of the Military Training and Cooperation Programme since 1970, with over 300 Kenyan officers trained to date.
+Kenya hosts the International Peace Support Training Centre (IPSTC) in Nairobi since 2009, which benefits from Canadian support.
+Kenya has been a member of Canada’s Military Training and Cooperation Programme since 1970, with hundreds of Kenyan officers trained to date.
 There are also two Canadian Forces officers deployed full time at the IPSTC in Nairobi.

-Canada also provides funding for humanitarian assistance, based on need, in Kenya.
-This includes support for UN agencies, the Red Cross Movement, and non-governmental organizations to meet the needs of Kenyans affected by chronic drought and food insecurity and of the more than 500,000 Somali and Sudanese refugees currently seeking safety in Kenya.
-So far in 2014, Canada has provided support to humanitarian operations in Kenya, either directly or as allocations for the Horn of Africa region.
+Canadian funding for humanitarian assistance in Kenya is based on need, and includes support for UN agencies, the Red Cross Movement, and non-governmental organizations to meet the needs of Kenyans affected by chronic drought and food insecurity, as well as the large populations of Somali and South Sudanese refugees living in the country.

-Canadian investments in Kenya are most notable in the natural resources sector, where junior exploration companies are actively seeking mineral and oil deposits.
+Canadian investments in Kenya total $30 million, most notably in the natural resources sector, where junior exploration companies are actively seeking mineral and oil deposits.
 Other major Canadian investments include aircraft service centers, call centers and hotels.
 Opportunities exist for Canadian companies in the extractives, cleantech, transportation infrastructure and education sectors.